RightInfinity/RRRRweapons/readme.txt

 Planned 4.6.0b Release
   + Fixed Reaper pellet count.
 Was only firing 7 vs the new shotgun shell's 10
+  + Fixed Reaper Drums blowing up GZdoom with Action bubbles.
+Thank you To Emmy and D2 Icarus for helping chase this one down

 Everything below, Thanks to VinceHo/Grim96
   + Fixed GZDoom warnings.